dthuesen/otl-react/README.md

 * Numbering with client prefixes
 * Prefixing according to selected client in table
 * If client count in table is null a prefixed 8 digits zero count is used
+* Authentication (Login via firebase auth), but registration (no need for reg)
+* Login form if not signed in
+* Logout form if user is signed in

 TO DO: